-Buffy didn't press her.
-She looked back up at the moon.
+Buffy didn't press her, just looked back up at the moon.
 "Do you like Faith?"

 "I know her even less than I do you," Tara answered carefully.
 "But I like how she treats Dawn.
-And I like the way Mr. Giles smiles when he's around her."
+And I like the way Mister Giles smiles when he's around her."

 "You think she loves him?"